INAPPROPRIATE DOG BEHAVIOR AT HOLIDAY PARTIES

 There are two ways to accomplish this, depending on your dog:

 - Management.
 I am a huge fan of management in every home, including mine.
-Management is used in place of, or concurrent with, training.
+Use management in place of, or concurrent with, training.
 It simply means managing your dog’s environment so he’s not able to do the things you want him not to do.
 My all time favorite is a people-free space away from the festivities in which he can chill.
-This area should be fiercely guarded by you to limit access from all people.
+Limit access from all people.
 Seriously.
 Not even the dog-lover who wants to meet the dog.
-Your promise to your dog is that this space is as peaceful as possible while the rest of his home is being invaded.
+Your promise to your dog is that this space is as peaceful as possible when people invade his home.
 It’s not about carving out ownership—this is his, that’s theirs—it’s about preserving his emotional balance and upholding the promise to him that you’ll respect his need for peace, too.

 Use gates, doors, crates, whatever necessary to make his area secure, and deck it out in comfort; a cozy bed, water, food if it’s time, toys, and chewies.
 Make it bright and consider some sort of gentle music to blur the chaos beyond his area.
 Visit him from time to time and check on him.
 It is good and kind and merciful to keep the underfoot dog in this space for the duration of the party.

 - Train a “place”.
 This takes a little forethought and out-of-context training, but it’s one of my go-to skills for all dogs.
 It teaches them where to be.
 Period.
-In training “place,” it’s easiest to choose a mat or simple bed to which you can direct your dog when he’s underfoot (in any situation).
+In training “place,” it’s easiest to choose a mat or simple bed to direct your dog when he’s underfoot (in any situation).
 I use a circle cut from neoprene mat about the size of a medium pizza.
-The benefit to this versus a bed is just that it can later be used to direct a dog to multiple places that are then named.
+The benefit to this versus a bed is just that you can use it later to direct a dog to multiple places.
 Training to the bed is perfectly acceptable and is the easiest route to a quick solution for parties.

-Step by step directions on how to train a “go to mat” (place), can be found in my book, Good Dog 101, on page 96 (Available on Amazon, also in Kindle format).
+You can find step by step directions on how to train a “go to mat” (place), in my book, Good Dog 101, on page 96 (Available on Amazon, also in Kindle format).
 There are also several examples on YouTube if you search for “go to mat, dog”.
 Just be sure to follow the methods which use food and/or happy praise, and avoid any physical manipulation or intimidation.

 PROBLEM #2: MISCHIEF UNDER THE CHRISTMAS TREE